![]() |

 ||

-Maj.
-John James, with one (1) known company led by: Cheraws District Regiment detachment led by Col. Lemuel Benton (wounded), with unknown number of men SC 3rd Regiment of State Dragoons detachment of one (1) known
+by: Cheraws District Regiment of Militia detachment led by Col. Lemuel Benton (wounded), with unknown number of men SC 3rd Regiment of State Dragoons (State Troops) detachment

-company, led by: SC 4th Regiment of State Dragoons led by Maj.
-William Benison
+of one (1) known company, led by: SC 4th Regiment of State Dragoons (State Troops) led by Major

-with one (1) known company, led by: Total Patriot Forces - 500 - - - - - - - - |
+led by: Total Patriot Forces - 500 (not all made it in time for this brief engagement) - - - - - |

 Col. Benjamin Thompson - Commanding Officer 30th Regiment of Foot - Capt.
 "Unknown" Royal Regiment of Artillery, 3rd Battalion - Capt.
-"Unknown with two 3-pounders Hesse-Kassel Feld Jager Korps - Capt.
-"Unknown" Volunteers of Ireland led by Maj.
-John Doyle SC Royalists led by Maj.
-Thomas Fraser, with Capt.
+"Unknown with two 3-pounders Hesse-Kassel Feld Jaeger Korps - Capt.
+"Unknown" Volunteers of Ireland led by Major John Doyle SC Royalists led by Major Thomas Fraser, with Capt.
 George Dawkins and 22 men Queen's Rangers, Capt.
 Saunder's Troop of Light Dragoons led by Capt.
 John Saunders with 23 men British Legion, Capt.
 Sanford's Troop led by Capt.
-Thomas Sanford with 25 men NY Volunteers, Maj.
-Coffin's Troop of Mounted Infantry led by Maj.
-John Coffin with 40 men NC Independent Dragoons led by Capt.
+Thomas Sanford with 25 men NY Volunteers, Major Coffin's Troop of Mounted Infantry led by Major John Coffin with 40 men NC Independent Dragoons led by Capt.
 Robert Gillies SC Light Dragoons (Loyalist Militia) led by Capt.
-Edward Fenwick with 31 men Maj.
-Young's Mounted Militia (Rifle Hussars) led by Maj.
-William Young with 45 men Cunningham's Troop of Dragoons (Loyalist Militia) led by Maj.
-William Cunningham Independent Troop of Black Dragoons led by Capt.
+Edward Fenwick with 31 men Major Young's Mounted Militia (Rifle Hussars) led by Major William Young with 45 men Cunningham's Troop of Dragoons (Loyalist Militia) led by Major William Cunningham Independent Troop of Black Dragoons led by Capt.
 March with 36 men Total British/Loyalist Forces - 700 |

 ![]() |